NREL/HIPSTER/Readme.md

    - ecoinvent: points to ecoinvent folder and ecoinvent version to be used for the analysis.
    - ecoinventdata: data folder location for ecoinvent data files.
    - image: data folder for the IMAGE files
-   - LiAISON-ReEDSdata: data folder for the files for running
+   - HIPSTERdata: data folder for the files for running
-   - reeds_data: data folder for the ReEDS input files from the ReEDS-LiAISON-ReEDS framework.
+   - reeds_data: data folder for the ReEDS input files from the ReEDS-HIPSTER framework.
    - output: folder for the output results

  - **flags**
      - correct uncertainty: correction of uncertainty issues in the ecoinvent dataset.
      - mc_foreground: monte carlo of the foreground inventory to be done.
      - lca: flag for doing life cycle assessment calculations
      - lca_activity_modification: life cycle inventory needs to be modified if required.
-This is required for developing LiAISON-ReEDS because this makes sure the market mix for US grid mix electricity within ecoinvent is updated with the ReEDS generated US grid mix.
+This is required for developing HIPSTER because this makes sure the market mix for US grid mix electricity within ecoinvent is updated with the ReEDS generated US grid mix.
 Thus all activities in the background LCI uses ReEDS grid mix.
      - run_database_editor: flag for running the database editor which edits the old database and updates it with new information.
 Also stores the database in a project.
      - run_database_reader: flag for running the database reader which reads the ecoinvent data and stores it in a project.
      - regional_sensitivity: flag for changing regions and performing sensitivity on regions without changing the input excel file.